rainchei/terraform-manager/README.md

 # terraform-manager

-Manage Terraform modules in one place.
+Manage Terraform modules for AWS Services in one place.

 ## Prereqs